 Magnolia x soulangeana is a hybrid between Magnolia denudata and M. liliiflora.
 It was bred at the Chateau de Fromont near Paris by Etienne Soulange-Bodin in 1820.
-The parents are from China - M. denudata from Central and Eastern China and M. liliiflora from Southwest China.
-The hybid is much more widely grown than either of the parents.
+The parents are from China: M. denudata from Central and Eastern China and M. liliiflora from Southwest China.
+The hybrid is much more widely grown than either of the parents.
 It can make a substantial tree to 20m, but is more often seen in gardens as a multi-stemmed small tree.
-The flowers appear before the leaves and in common with all magnolias, the flowers do not have distinct sepals and petals - the many perianth segments are called tepals.
+The flowers appear before the leaves and in common with all magnolias, they do not have distinct sepals and petals; the many perianth segments are known as tepals.
 The flower parts of the Magnoliaceae are arranged in spirals unlike the arrangement in rings in most flowering plants.
-The spiral arrangement is found in early fossil angiosperm plants thus the family Magnoliaceae is thought to be related to the earliest of the flowering plants.
-Also in the Magnoliaceae family is the genus Liriodendron (the tulip tree genus).
-There are some 18-20 named clones of the species, some with pure white flowers and some with various shades of pink to rosy-red.
+Such spiral arrangement is found in early fossil angiosperm plants, thus the family Magnoliaceae is thought to be related to the earliest of the flowering plants.
+There are some 18-20 named clones of the species, some with pure white flowers and others in various shades of pink to rosy-red.

 Photos taken in Belfast Botanic Gardens in 2014.
 Copyright: Friends of Belfast Botanic Gardens.